lsst-dm/dmtn-094/index.rst

 For phase 1, it's desirable for clients to autoconfigure, if possible, based on the identity token.

-   TODO: How do we get an ID token for Phase 1 for Applications?
+.. todo:: How do we get an ID token for Phase 1 for Applications?

 In Phase 2, it's desirable to limit the lifetime of the capabilties-based access tokens so that controls may be implemented at the `token issuer <#token-issuer>`__ to respond in a timely manner to